susithrj/MaskNet-Occlusion-Invariant-Face-Recognition-System/README.md

 ## MaskNet-Occluded-face-Recognition-System
 MaskNet is an Occluded face recognition system which capable in recognition masked faces.
-The  project is developed through the research study. the research study can found [here]().
+The  project is developed through the research study.

 ## Research Results
-Please find the research results of MaskNet : Results of the research Oclussion Invariant Face Recognition for masked faces described in the following link.
+Please find the research results of MaskNet : Oclussion Invariant Face Recognition for masked faces in the following link.
 [Results of the research](https://www.researchgate.net/project/Face-Mask-Invariant-Face-Recognition-with-Identity-Verification)

 ## Setting up the project
 Clone the repository from GitHub